-India has emerged as one of the fastest growing large economies in the world and it is expected to continue on this growth trajectory in the foreseeable future.
-As per the Reserve Bank of India, the country's GDP will grow at 7.2% during 2019-20 despite the risk of a global slowdown, turbulence in financial markets and crude price volatility.
-The International Monetary Fund has projected that India is poised to become the fifthlargest economy by 2019 overtaking the United Kingdom.
+India has emerged as one of the fastest growing large economies in the world, and it is expected to continue on this growth trajectory in the foreseeable future.
+As per the Reserve Bank of India (RBI), the country's GDP will grow at 6.9% during 2019-20 despite the risk of a global slowdown, turbulence in financial markets and crude price volatility.

 According to the World Bank, the growth outlook for South Asia, and India in particular, remains strong based on the increase in exports and domestic consumption with support from monetary and fiscal policies.

-Structural reforms undertaken over the last few years, including the introduction of the Goods and Services Tax, constitution of the Real Estate Regulatory Authority, implementation of the Insolvency and Bankruptcy Code and other administrative reforms, have helped improve the business sentiment.
+Structural reforms undertaken over the last few years, including the introduction of the Goods and Services Tax (GST), constitution of the Real Estate Regulatory Authority, implementation of the Insolvency and Bankruptcy Code and other administrative reforms, have helped improve the business sentiment.
 All these changes have helped India move to the 77th position in the World Bank's Ease of Doing Business 2019 rankings.

-The government has recently laid down a strategic vision for 2030 for the country focusing on 10 key themes.
-The vision comprehensively covers all aspects of the economy to take India to the next level of development along with social equity.
+The government in February 2019 laid down a strategic vision for 2030 for the country focusing on 10 key themes.
+The vision comprehensively covered all aspects of the economy to take India to the next level of development along with social equity.